karuhanga/andela-learning-map/D1/D1 Developer/Curriculum/49 - Skype (Hangouts)/README.md

 ----------
 After attaining this skill, and as a demonstration of it, I should be able to create the following:

-1. Screencasts of me participating in a remote call using Skype or Hangouts
+1. Screencasts of me participating in a remote call using Skype, Zoom, or Hangouts

 **Objectives**